SmartTokenLabs/TokenScript/doc/design_paper.md

 - providing a frictionless market; and
 - integrating the web.

 This paper will address the vision of where we can be and follow up with the design and reasoning behind the architecture needed on top of the blockchain.
-We will then explain TBML which is a critical missing layer and go over its design principles and how we are building it.
+We will then explain Tokenscript which is a critical missing layer and go over its design principles and how we are building it.

 ## Blockchain provides a frictionless market